cjy513203427/IADBE/README.md

 # 🤖 Inference

 Anomalib includes multiple inferencing scripts, including Torch, Lightning, Gradio, and OpenVINO inferencers to perform inference using the trained/exported model.
 Here we show an inference example using the Lightning inferencer.
+If you want to test our pretrained model without training, you can find it on Huggingface [IADBE_Models] (https://huggingface.co/gt111lk/IADBE_Models).
 <details>
 <summary>Inference via API</summary>